upperdim/42_py_logtime/README.md

 2) Get your API credentials from the intranet.

-	a) Go to intranet profile.

-	b) Click your name on top right.
+	a) Go to intranet profile > your name on top right > Settings > API > Register New API.

-	c) Go to "Settings".

-	d) Go to "API".

-	e) Click on "Register New API".
-Now you should be at the URL `https://profile.intra.42.fr/oauth/applications/new`.

-	f) Fill out the name field with a name of your choice.
+	b) Now you should be at the URL `https://profile.intra.42.fr/oauth/applications/new`.
+Fill out the name field with a name of your choice.

-	g) Fill out the "Redirect URI" field with a valid URI like `https://www.google.com/`.
+	c) Fill out the "Redirect URI" field with a valid URI like `https://www.google.com/`.

-	h) Click "Submit".

-	i) You should be seeing your credentials now, proceed to the next step.
+	d) Click "Submit".
+You should be seeing your credentials now, proceed to the next step.

 3) Go to `credentials.py` and fill it with the template below where `UID` and `SECRET` are your 42 API credentials and save it.
 	```